mirekphd/docker-nomachine-desktop/README.md

 ```

 # Pushing the image to the Docker Hub
-- if you have linked Git Hub with the Docker Hub, than create an automated build in the Docker Hub for this Docker image (see [automated builds on Docker Hub](https://docs.docker.com/docker-hub/builds/)), so that simply building and tagging the image in your local Git repo (using _docker build_ as above) will automatically push the image to the Docker Hub,
+- if you have linked Git Hub with the Docker Hub, than create an automated build in the Docker Hub for this Docker image (see [automated builds on Docker Hub](https://docs.docker.com/docker-hub/builds/)), so that simply changing the image build code in the Dockerfile will automatically build and push the image to the Docker Hub,
 - otherwise use _docker push_ like this:
 ```
 # (tag only if tagging not yet done with "build --tag":)